csgohacks/master-guide/introduction/terminology-of-csgo-cheating.md

 * Config - The configuration for the cheat.
 Most of the cheats in CSGO provides a lot of features for the user to set up.
 A configuration file will help the user to load up a pre-configurated cheat settings to the cheat, reduces the time to set up the cheat all over again.

 * Lua/js - Some cheat providers also allows their community to create some scripts in order the let the cheat behave how the user-wanted.
 This could allow the user to make the cheat more flexiable.
-MOst of the scripts are written in [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)), however some cheat providers provide a [JavaScript](https://en.wikipedia.org/wiki/JavaScript) API, therefore there are also scripts are written in JavaScript (JS for short).
+Most of the scripts are written in [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)), however some cheat providers provide a [JavaScript](https://en.wikipedia.org/wiki/JavaScript) API, therefore there are also scripts are written in JavaScript (JS for short).

 ## Cheat functions
  * Aimbot -